 How to Create Like Our Students: Make a 3D Cube in Minutes

-In this month’s How-To, Exceptional Minds' instructor Randi Derakhshani, Head of 3D instruction at Exceptional Minds, walks us through the program Autodesk Maya.
+Today we revisit one of our favorite How-To's, as Exceptional Minds' instructor Randi Derakhshani, Head of 3D instruction at Exceptional Minds, walks us through the program Autodesk Maya.
 In addition to teaching VFX, Randi is a practicing 3D and visual effects artist with 20 years of experience in film, television, and game development.

 Randi loves working with students and helping them realize their dreams.
 Today you are one of her students!
 Randi will teach you how to create a "cube" in Maya, a 3D modeling software our students and artists use to create characters and worlds.

 For this exercise, you will need to download a free 30-day trial of Autodesk Maya.

 Here is the YouTube instructional video to learn the basics of the Maya Interface by creating a "cube" figure.

 Now, have fun!

 Jump right in and start with creating your first object.

 Go up to the poly modeling shelf and click on “cube.”